gagan-dv/papers.sh/README.md

 # papers.sh
 A small web app that pulls the latest AI/ML papers from arXiv and gives quick summaries using different LLM providers.
 Basically turns long abstracts into something you can scan in seconds.
-Not fancy, just useful.

 ## Features
 - Browse papers by topic (AI, ML, CV, NLP, etc.)